Luigi Di Maio: The populist leader eyeing victory in Rome

 The party has seen increased mainstream success in recent years, with a strong presence in parliament as well as winning the high-profile mayoral posts in Rome and Turin.

-"I will always be like a dad for all of you, but I am old," said Grillo, signaling what many predict to be his backing away from the spotlight as a new generation takes over.
+"I will always be like a dad for all of you, but I am old," said Grillo at the conference in September, signaling what many predict to be his backing away from the spotlight as a new generation takes over.

 M5S has been categorized as a left-wing populist party, but the movement is difficult to categorize in hard and fast terms.
-While the party supports many progressive causes like same-sex marriage, environmentalism and social justice, Di Maio himself represents the more conservative wing of the party and has positioned himself as a law-and-order candidate who wants tighter regulation on immigration.
+While the party supports many progressive causes like same-sex marriage, environmentalism and social justice, Di Maio himself represents the more conservative wing of the party and has positioned himself as a law-and-order candidate whose positions on immigration sometimes coincides with the far right.